 Bidar is located in the northeastern part of the state of Karnataka, in the southern region of India.
 It is 669 km from Bangalore and 136 km from Hyderabad.
 It is located 2,200 feet above sea level on a plateau overlooking the Manjira river valley

 The best time to visit Bidar is between October and March.

 The tombs of Bahmani rulers in Ashtur, Bidar were erected from 1436 to 1535.
-The most attractive one are that of the ninth and tenth Bahmani rulers, Ahmad Shah I and Allauddin Shah II.
-Where the tomb of the former has dome and goes upto a height of 30m high.
-The interior of these tombs are done up very well by eye catching colours and paintings.
+The most attractive one is that of the ninth and tenth Bahmani rulers, Ahmad Shah I and Allauddin Shah II.
+Where the tomb of the former has a dome and goes up to a height of 30m high.
+The interior of these tombs is done up very well by eye-catching colors and paintings.

 Takhti-i-Kirmani is an ancient town with a fortification consisting of an embankment, with a parapet built on top.
 The other main feature of the Takhti-i-Kirmani or the gateway which belongs to the 15th century is ornamented with bands of foliate and arabesque design.